-I am big believer in having a focus for personal professional development, and for the upcoming school year, my personal PD focus area is growth mindset.
-I dabbled in it a little last year, but this year I’m all in.
-I work exclusively with struggling students, and who better to benefit from understanding how struggle and failure can actually change the brain?
-Here’s my plan:
+I am a big believer in having a focus for personal professional development, and one year my personal PD focus area was growth mindset.
+I had dabbled in it previously, but that year I was all in.
+That year, I work exclusively with struggling students, and who better to benefit from understanding how struggle and failure can actually change the brain?
+Here was my plan:

-- This summer, I’m reading and studying Mindsets in the Classroom, by Mary Cay Ricci, and Jo Boaler’s Mathematical Mindsets.
-These books will be resources I use throughout the year.
-By the end of the school year they’d better be dog-eared and worn!
+- During the summer, I read and studied Mindsets in the Classroom, by Mary Cay Ricci, and Jo Boaler’s Mathematical Mindsets.
+These books would be resources I’d use throughout the year.
+By the end of the school year they were dog-eared and worn!

-- I’m keeping a mindset journal with ideas that I want to implement with my students.
+- I kept a mindset journal with ideas that I wanted to implement with my students.

-- Any professional development I participate in throughout the year will be viewed through the lens of growth mindset.
-For example, if I attend a session on mathematical discourse, I will look for ways to connect that learning to my work with growth mindset.
+- I viewed all the professional development I participated in throughout the year through the lens of growth mindset.
+For example, I attended a session on mathematical discourse, and I looked for ways to connect that learning to my work with growth mindset.

-- Because it’s important to teach my students the brain research behind the mindset theory, I’m gathering resources to help with that (see the links to some videos below).
-I’ll be mining Twitter and Pinterest for ideas.
+- Because it’s important to teach my students the brain research behind the mindset theory, I gathered resources to help with that (see the links to some videos below).

-- My first week’s lesson plans will be focused on growth mindset and what math learning should look like in the Math Lab.
-The week will culminate with my students taking the withmathican pledge, which we will post in the Math Lab and refer to often.
+- My first week’s lesson plans focused on growth mindset and what math learning should look like in the Math Lab.

-- Finally, if you are going to create a culture of growth mindset (or anything else, for that matter), it has to be visible on a daily basis.
-This can’t be something I talk about the first week and then never mention again.
-I will use my mindset journal to document the ways my students and I have grown in our understanding of growth mindset and the results of our new learning.
+- Finally, I knew that if I was going to create a culture of growth mindset (or anything else, for that matter), it had to be visible on a daily basis.
+This couldn’t be something I talked about the first week and then never mentioned again.
+I used my mindset journal to document the ways my students and I grew in our understanding of growth mindset and the results of our new learning.